ovodev/ovodev.github.io/_posts/2019-06-09-Install-WSL-On-WindowsServer.md

 Here's the steps that I have taken to install WSL.
 This is like a summary of the documentation that could be found on this [link](https://docs.microsoft.com/en-us/windows/wsl/install-on-server).

-1. Enable Windows Subsystem for Linux
+1. Enable Windows Subsystem for Linux on your device
 ```PowerShell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```